mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 exposition-only and be regular members of the `std` namespace.
 Every implementation has to spell and use them in the same way.

-[@MP-UNITS] library decided to define those class templates in the `mp_units` namespace, but not export them from the `mp_units.core` module.
+[@MP-UNITS] library decided to define those class templates in the `mp_units` namespace, but to not export them from the `mp_units.core` module.
 With this, users will have no way to instantiate those templates by themselves, which is the exact intent of this library.
 Initially, we wanted to propose something similar for the Standard Library, but [the LWG did not like the idea](https://lists.isocpp.org/lib/2024/10/29544.php).